-This publication on WHO recommendations related to maternal health is one of four in a series; the others relate to newborn, child and adolescent health.
-The objective of this document is to make available WHO recommendations on maternal health in one easy-to-access document for WHO staff, policy-makers, programme managers, and health professionals.
+This publication on WHO recommendations related to adolescent health is one of four in a series; the others relate to maternal, newborn and child health.
+The objective of this document is to make available WHO recommendations on adolescent health in one easy-to-access document for WHO staff, policy-makers, programme managers, and health professionals.
 The compilation can also help better define gaps to prioritize guideline updates.